 And finally, there’s no eggs.
 Many readers have been asking for egg-free baking recipes like this.

 Like many bakers out there, I’m always trying to improve and perfect my recipes.
-Before assigning this recipe as the alternate Sally’s Baking Challenge, I made 2 small changes and updated the recipe accordingly.
+When I prepared this strawberry dessert recently, I made 2 small changes and updated the recipe accordingly.
 Here’s what I did:

 - More Strawberries: I added an extra cup of chopped strawberries so there’s more fruit.
 Luckily it can all still fit in the same size pan!
 I added more fruit so there’s a better balance of strawberries and oat topping.